This website requires JavaScript.

 It is important to know which components we are attaching to the rigid-flex or pure flexible circuit when organizing the assembly.
 Stability and thermal stress control are the main differences in the assembly.

-Conversely, the rigid-flex PCB assembly has the advantage because of the permanent FR4 sections, which offer stability.
+Conversely, the rigid-flex PCB assembly has the advantage of permanent FR4 sections, which offer stability.
 As most assembly takes place in these rigid zones, full-board external carriers are not required for stability.
 But controlling the inherent thermal mismatch becomes difficult during the reflow soldering.
-Due to the stiff and flexible sections growing unevenly when heated, the PCB manufacturer has to use an extremely careful, slow heat process.
-This helps to reduce the chance of bubbling or layer separation and stress fractures in the transition areas.
+Because the stiff and flexible sections grow unevenly when heated, the PCB manufacturer has to use an extremely careful, slow heat process.
+This helps reduce the chance of bubbling, layer separation, and stress fractures in the transition areas.

 The Full Process of Flex PCB Assembly (FPCA)